TelerikAcademy-Cloning/Databases/Topics/02. Processing-XML-in-.NET/README.md

 <!-- attr: { showInPresentation:true } -->
 <!-- # The XmlDocument Class -->
 * Important properties, methods and events:
-  * `PreserveWhitespace` – indicates if the white space to be kept during save or load
+  * `PreserveWhitespace` – indicates whether the white space to be kept during save or load
   * `CreateElement(…)`, `CreateAttribute(…)`, `CreateTextNode(…)` – creates new XML element, attribute or value for the element
   * `NodeChanged`, `NodeInserted`, `NodeRemoved` – events for tracking the changes in the document